-You will not have to pay IHT on all of your estate as there is a nil rate band in place which is the value of an estate that is not subject to inheritance tax in the UK.
-This nil Rate Band is currently set at £325,000.
+You will not have to pay IHT on all of your Estate as there is a Nil Rate Band (NRB) with a value of £325,000 in place which is the value of an Estate that is not subject to Inheritance Tax in the UK.

-However, it is never as simple as that because as with any tax, there are always different rules, exemptions and tests.
+IHT is a quite complex tax and as with most taxes, there are always different rules, exemptions and tests.

-There is also a new allowance that has been introduced called the residential nil Rate band (RNRB), and this allowance is expected to be £175,000 after 5th April 2020.
+There is also a new allowance that was introduced in April 2017 called the Residential Nil Rate Band (RNRB).
+This allowance started at £100,000 and is expected to gradually increase to £175,000 after 5th April 2020.